samuelroland/CloudSys-labs/lab9/README.md

 > When switching from AWS services to LocalStack, why do you need to do an init again?
 Think about the role of the Terraform state file.

 The `tflocal init` command doesn't seem to do anything on the files of the `terraform` folder.
-The state file is not changed.

-TODO: find why there is no change ? is this expected ? this is currently a useless command
+This is probably because the state file needs to be reset to avoid considering the AWS infrastructure state as the localstack state.

 > Show in the report how you verified that the instance was "created" in LocalStack.